boypu123/keepandroidopen.github.io/README.md

 ## Translations Needed!

-To provide a translation into a new language like Spanish (language code: "es"):
+To provide a translation into a new language like Italian (language code: "it"):

-1. [Edit the index.md](https://github.com/keepandroidopen/keepandroidopen.github.io/edit/main/index.md) in a fork and re-name the file "index-es.md"
+1. [Edit the index.md](https://github.com/keepandroidopen/keepandroidopen.github.io/edit/main/index.md) in a fork and re-name the file "index-it.md"
 2. Translate the markdown headers and page content.
 The most important text is at the beginning; the lists of links do not all need to be translated.
 3. Commit changes to your fork and file a Pull Request with your translation.